Kentucky Wildcats football: Louisville

 First played in 1912, Louisville-Kentucky football series was revived in 1994 after the success of the basketball series that restarted in 1983.
 They played the first four games of the renewed series at Commonwealth Stadium (now Kroger Field) until Papa John's Cardinal Stadium (PJCS) was completed in 1997, at which time they began rotating the series between Louisville, Kentucky and Lexington, Kentucky.
 The two teams play for the Governor's Cup Trophy.
 Kentucky leads the series 20–15, but trails the modern series 15–14.
 Kentucky played Louisville in the Cardinals' first 4 seasons and twice in the 1920s, holding the Cardinals scoreless in all contests.
 Kentucky then left the SIAA in 1922 to become a charter member of the Southeastern Conference and limited its play of in-state schools.
 It would be 70 years before these two in-state rivals faced each other again.

 In 2013, it was announced that the game would be moved to the final game of the season following Louisville's 2014 move to the ACC.
 This scheduling change fits with other end-of-year SEC vs. ACC rivalry games, such as Georgia vs. Georgia Tech, Florida vs. Florida State and South Carolina vs. Clemson.

 In 2018, Kentucky beat Louisville 56–10, winning by the largest margin since the rivalry restarted in 1994.
 The largest ever win in the rivalry was also by Kentucky which they won 73–0 in 1922, before the series went dormant.

 In 2019, Kentucky beat Louisville 45–13.
 Kentucky quarterback Lynn Bowden broke the SEC record for yards rushing by a QB in a game with 284 total individual rushing yards.
 Also, the Wildcats broke their single game rushing record with 517 rushing yards against the Cardinals.
+In 2025 Louisville shut out Kentucky 41–0.
+It is the largest margin of victory in the series for the Cardinals and Louisville's first win over the Wildcats at home since 2014.

-Kentucky leads the series 20–15 as of the conclusion of the 2023 season.
+Kentucky leads the series 20–17 as of the conclusion of the 2025 season.

 Tennessee

 The 2007 game between Kentucky and Tennessee.

 Like many college football rivalries, the Tennessee-Kentucky game had its own trophy for many years: a wooden beer barrel painted half blue and half orange.
 The trophy was awarded to the winner of the game every year from 1925 to 1997.
 The Barrel was introduced in 1925 by a group of former Kentucky students who wanted to create a material sign of supremacy for the rivalry.
 It was rolled onto the field that year with the words "Ice Water" painted on it to avoid any outcries over a beer keg symbolizing a college rivalry.
 The barrel exchange was retired in 1998 after two Kentucky football players died in an alcohol-related crash.

-Tennessee leads the series 84–26–9 as of the conclusion of the 2023 season.
+Tennessee leads the series 86–26–9 as of the conclusion of the 2025 season.